Benzamp/MacroTerminal/README.md

 # macro-keypad-with-displays
-A macro keypad with multiple displays and multiple presets
+A macro keypad with multiple displays and presets